sidsrbh/kafka-setup/README.md

 ## License

 This project is open-sourced under the MIT License.
-See the `LICENSE` file (if you choose to add one) for more details.
 ---